pharmapredict/pharmapredict/README.md

-# pharmapredict
+# PharmaPredict
-Based on historical data of authorised, refused and withdrawn drug/indication pairs we aim at predicting market authorisation of new candidates.
+Based on historical data of authorised, refused and withdrawn drug/indication pairs we aim at predicting market authorisation of new pharmaceutical candidates.
+Given the simple user input of INN (international nonproprietary name), therapeutic area and orphan medicine status we aggregate additional features from the ClinicalTrials.gov and PubMed APIs.
+Apart from numerical and one categorial features, we use Tf-idf-vectoriced abstracts to train a Random Forest Classifier.

 ## Data
 ### Sources